man laying bricks blue sky

 2. Do You Have References or Examples of Your Work?

 No one who makes their living through customer relationships and good referrals would shy away from sharing those with prospective customers.
-Beware of contractors that don’t eagerly provide references or direct you to examples of their work.
-If they’re not proud of it, there’s a good chance you won’t be satisfied, either!
+If they hesitate to share testimonials or projects, there’s a good chance you won’t be satisfied, either!

 4. Where Do You Get Your Material?